-National Museum of Scotland Goes Live with Google Arts & Culture
+National Museum Goes Live with Google Arts & Culture

 The National Museum of Scotland has become the first museum or gallery in Scotland available for exploration online via Google Arts & Culture’s Museum View experience.
 The Museum’s galleries have been captured digitally in partnership with Google Arts & Culture, which works with institutions around the world to make the cultural and historical material accessible online.

 The Museum joins the Taj Mahal, the Uffizi and the Palace of Versailles, among others, in offering people the opportunity to explore its interior virtually.
 Users can move through its permanent galleries at the click of a button, viewing around 20,000 objects on display.

 In addition to making its galleries accessible for everyone to explore online, over 1,000 objects from National Museums Scotland’s collections have been added to the Google Arts & Culture online collection.
 Users can find out more about individual objects or can explore themes including Scotland’s early silver and the archive of the fashion designer Jean Muir.

 The online technology will assist with planning a visit, act as a resource for teachers in their classrooms and allow people from around the world to visit the Museum without leaving home.

 Rob Cawston, Head of Digital Media at National Museums Scotland said:

 “We’re constantly looking at how we can make our collections more accessible and open them up to new audiences.
 Digital technology is offering us unparalleled opportunities to do just that, and our partnership with Google Arts & Culture gives people from around the world a novel new way to explore the Museum and discover its world-class collections.”